 |Composite Vinyl (SPC and WPC)||At least 48 hours|

-- Regulate the room temperature to remain between 60 and 85 degrees Fahrenheit
+- The room temperature must remain between 60 – 85 degrees (F).

-- Remove baseboard trim around the base wall before installing the vinyl planks.
-This gives the planks enough space to move and adjust
+- Remove the baseboard trim around the base wall before installing the planks.
+This gives them enough space to move and adjust.

-- Do not put items on or walk on the vinyl floor immediately after installation
+- Do not put items on or walk on the floor immediately after installation.

-You should wait at least 48 hours before putting furniture on newly-installed vinyl plank flooring.
-The 48-hour time frame is to give the vinyl floor enough time to adjust to the floor before supporting furniture.
-You should know that heavy furniture like piano, sofa, and bookshelf should not be put on the floor till the floor has completely acclimated.
+You must wait 48 hours before putting furniture on newly-installed vinyl plank flooring.
+This is to give the floor enough time to adjust before supporting furniture.

-When you walk on a new vinyl floor, your weight is put on a spot of the vinyl floor till you take the next step and on and on.
-Your vinyl floor can handle that split-second weight in less than 24 hours.
-But for your floor to support the full weight of furniture for months or years, the vinyl floor needs to have completely acclimated and this will take well over 24 hours.
+When you walk on a new vinyl floor, your weight is put on a spot of the floor till you take the next step, and so on.
+Your floor can handle that split-second weight in less than 24 hours.
+So, you can walk over them after 24 hours, but you must wait 48-72 hours before putting furniture over them because the furniture weight remains at the same spot longer.